Private homepage – Hans-Georg Michna

 On rough fields the procedure differs in that you raise the nose as early as possible, to take as much load as possible from the wheels to the wings already early in the takeoff roll.
 Again, wait until the plane flies itself off the ground and begins to climb.

-The plane may take off in ground effect, but it will simply fly low above the ground, unable to climb and also unable to accelerate.
+The plane may take off in ground effect, but it will simply fly low above the ground, unable to climb and unable to accelerate.
 A stronger plane would also be unable to climb, but it would accelerate and soon reach a speed that enables it to climb.
-Not so the Cessna 172 in a high and hot condition.
+Not so a fully loaded Cessna 172 in a high and hot condition.

 The solution for the Comet B4 was the introduction of the rotation speed concept, which was not known before this series of accidents.
 After understanding the problem, pilots were simply told to keep the nose down and the aeroplane rolling and accelerating until it reached a prescribed rotation speed.
 Only then was the pilot to raise the nose, lift off, and climb.

 So what is the best rotation speed for the Cessna 172 on a high and hot airfield?
-In my experience, 50 kt is clearly too slow, as the plane may neither climb nor accelerate at that speed, except perhaps in fairly dense air, i.e. at low altitudes, where you have the full 160 hp of the engine.
-At 50 kt she may only fly in ground effect.
+In my experience, 50 kt is clearly too slow, as the plane may neither climb nor accelerate at that speed.
+She would probably climb in fairly dense air, i.e. at low altitudes, where you have more of the full 160 hp of the engine.
+But high and hot at 50 kt she may only fly in ground effect.

-A simple rule of thumb is to begin to raise the nose slowly at 55 kt and not to try to climb before reaching the prescribed 59 kt.
+A simple rule of thumb is: Begin to raise the nose slowly at 55 kt and do not try to climb before reaching the prescribed 59 kt.
 It may be safer to remember and concentrate on the figure of 60 kt to avoid any risk of mistaking 59 for 50.
 If you have an obstacle to clear and your speed rises above 60 kt, gently raise the nose further to keep your speed down to 59 or 60 kt, but do not allow the speed to sink below 59 kt.